John Zeglis

 John D Zeglis (born May 2, 1947) is an American business executive.
 He served as president of AT&T from 1997 to 2001 and as chairman and chief executive officer (CEO) of AT&T Wireless from 1999 to 2004.
-Zeglis also co-founded the NBA G League's Fort Wayne Mad Ants and served as president and primary shareholder of the organization from 2007 until the acquisition of the team by Pacers Sports and Entertainment in 2015.
+Zeglis also co-founded the NBA G League's Indiana Mad Ants as the Fort Wayne Mad Ants in 2007 and served as president and primary shareholder of the organization until the team was acquired by Pacers Sports and Entertainment in 2015.

 Early life and education

 Zeglis was born and brought up in the farming community of Momence, Illinois.
 His father, Donald, worked as a lawyer.
 Zeglis played basketball and golf in high school and graduated in 1965.
 He attended summer camp at the Culver Academies as a teenager.

-Both of Zeglis's parents attended the University of Illinois, so he went on to attend the University of Illinois College of Business for his undergraduate studies.
+Zeglis went on to attend the University of Illinois College of Business for his undergraduate studies.
 While there, he served as the house president of Beta Theta Pi and was a member of Sigma Iota Epsilon.
 He was also admitted to Beta Gamma Sigma and Phi Kappa Phi.
 Zeglis graduated in 1969 as the valedictorian of the College of Commerce and Business Administration, now known as the Gies College of Business, with a Bachelor of Science degree in finance.

 Zeglis then went on to attend Harvard Law School, where he served as the senior editor of the Harvard Law Review and graduated magna cum laude with a Juris Doctor, in 1972.
 Right after law school, Zeglis studied law and economics in Europe on a Knox Memorial fellowship.

 Legal and managerial career

 Zeglis began his career in 1973 in Chicago, Illinois as an associate at the law firm now known as Sidley Austin.
 He became an official partner five years later in 1978.
 While there, he worked on the defense of the AT&T account during the antitrust lawsuit United States v.
-AT&T, and when the case resulted in the breakup of the AT&T/Bell System, he helped restructure the system.
+AT&T, and when the case resulted in the breakup of the AT&T/Bell System, he helped restructure the divestiture.
 With Zeglis' help, AT&T had successfully broken up into the "Baby Bells" by 1984.
-After the breakup, he left Sidney Austin and joined AT&T as a vice-president and general counsel.
+After the breakup, he left Sidney Austin and joined AT&T as a vice president and general counsel.

-In early 1997 C. Michael Armstrong was named CEO of AT&T, and Armstrong appointed Zeglis as President of AT&T later in that same year.
+In early 1997 C. Michael Armstrong was named CEO of AT&T, and Armstrong appointed Zeglis as President later in that same year.
 Zeglis also assumed the positions of chairman and CEO of AT&T Wireless in 1999.
 He ended his service as president of AT&T in 2001, but he continued to serve as chairman and CEO of AT&T Wireless until it was sold to Cingular and dissolved in 2004.
 After the dissolution, Zeglis announced that he would be retiring from telecommunications to follow other pursuits.